 The sample should ideally be produced at the clinic/sperm bank, so that it can be analysed straight away.
 If this isn’t possible then the lab will tell you how to bring in a sample that you can produce at home.
 Hand washing and washing of the penis are the first steps to lower the chance of the sample being contaminated with bacteria.
 Lubricants shouldn’t be used as most of them contain substances that can kill sperm cells and so may harm your sample, affecting the result.
 Semen samples are to be produced by masturbation and collected in a clean pot/container with a lid.
 It is important that you collect the entire ejaculate, especially the first drops, but do not attempt to collect any spilled semen.
 Sperm cells do not live long in the pot, so make sure you deliver it for examination straight away.
 Delays in delivering the semen sample and exposure to high or low temperatures will result in inaccurate results.
 Make sure your name, date of birth and the time and date of your sample is clearly written on the cup.

 Semen analysis is an important test that can show if there is a problem with male fertility.
 The sample is carefully examined in a laboratory.
 In particular, they look at the concentration of sperm, sperm movement and sperm appearances.
 Lots of things can affect the result and it is very important to follow the instructions that the lab gives you, to get the most accurate result.
 If the result is not so good, it will need to be repeated at least once.

-You can read about further sperm testing in this article.
+You can read more about sperm testing methods, like ASAB, sperm viability, or DNA fragmentation in this article.